TedHusted/awake/awake.md/awake.md

 “Do you have a minute, Tess?”

 “Sure, what’s up?”
-She spoke quietly.
+She spoke in a whisper.
 Elena was sleeping next to her.

 “I tried the Echo Realm beta last night.
 It was fantastic!
 We played the Tactical RPG.”

 “I’m glad you liked it.”
-Tessa slips quietly into the bathroom.
+Tessa slips into the bathroom.
 “We’re promoting it to open beta next week.”

 “About that.
 While we were playing, Ally asked to join our game.”